 The wonderful thing about frustration is that it is clear feedback that something in your life is not ideal.

 Perhaps you’re frustrated with how you’re advancing your career, your relationships, or your personal pursuits.

 The frustration you’re experiencing is indicative that you’re not focusing on the right path.

-The beauty of learning how to deal with frustration is that it allows you to stop what you’re doing.
+The beauty of learning how to deal with frustration is that it allows you to stop your actions.

 It allows you to assess the situation and decide what happens next.